vmarcell96/react-ts-notes/README.md

 This is a React Typescript application where you can store your thoughts, or ideas, information.
 I made this app because the journey of a developer is hard and full of new information, and I wanted an app where I can store everything I learn.
 So this application is basically helping me collect the useful information on my path to become a better developer, and I also wanted to practice typescript.

 The front-end and back-end apps are both deployed to azure in separate containers, the application uses an sqlite database, which is deployed with the back-end app.
 This way I didn't have to rent an sql database server.
-This solution has some disadvantages, but for this kind of data persisting it will do.
+This solution has some disadvantages, for example when there is an update on the app the deployed database is resetted, I only chose this solution for presentational purposes.

+A CI-CD pipeline is implemented, every time there is a push or pull request is made on the development branch the deployed app is updated.

 ## Stack
 - TypeScript